BABrandes/Observables/docs/hook_system.md

 ## 🏗️ Architecture Overview

-The Observables library is built around a sophisticated hook-based architecture that provides automatic synchronization, change propagation, and binding management.
-The system is designed to be efficient, thread-safe, and maintainable.
+The Observables library is built around a sophisticated protocol-based hook architecture that provides automatic synchronization, change propagation, and binding management.
+The system is designed to be efficient, thread-safe, maintainable, and highly extensible.

 ### Core Components